turing85/untitled-rpg-webapp/doc/datamodel/README.md

 - `tag` holding the [ISO 639-1 language code][iso639-1] alpha-2 code (lowercase), optionally
         followed by an underscore and a [ISO 3166-1][iso3166-1] alpha-2 code (uppercase), as `String` (`[a-z]{2}(?:-[A-Z]{2})?` (this is a subset of the [IETF language tags][ietfLang]).
+        Examples are `de` for standard german and `de-AT` for austrian german.

 Since `Language`s are value object, they should always be embedded into other entities, and never referenced only by their `name` or `tag` when passed over the boundary.